 Sunglass glares, ice-cold rose’ and unfiltered tans… Cape Town’s summer is, indeed, a spectacle of grandeur.
 Cape Town’s “peak-season” has been both idolized and scrutinized, but rarely anybody praises the real charm of this coastal treasure through the rest of the year.

-Yes, winter is not the common favourite season, but along with the silver rain clouds, come the wonders of this dynamic, flavourful city, filled with an abundance of adventure!
+Yes, winter is not the common favourite season, but along with the silver rain clouds, come the wonders of this dynamic, flavourful city, filled with abundant adventure!

-Seeking more of an indoor adventure for a damper weekend?
-Not a problem.
-There are hundreds of wine farms with covered fires and lounges where you can sip on the best wines and have a laugh with your loved ones.
-Chocolate and wine pairing, Saturday wine and pancake pairing (I know!), olive oil tasting, beer tasting… It’s all here, often accompanied by mountain views that literally draw the air right out of your lungs!
+There are also hundreds of wine farms with covered fires and lounges where you can sip on the best wines and have a laugh with your loved ones.
+Chocolate and wine pairing, Saturday wine and pancake pairing (I know!), olive oil tasting, beer tasting… It’s all here, often accompanied by mountain views that draw the air right out of your lungs!

 The coffee shops in Cape Town offer the comfiest atmospheres perfect for a good catch-up or an indulgent little time-out.
 The creative coffee-accompanying treats are all over the city and the coffee….
 Well… mind-blowing.
 Origin, Truth, Hard Pressed Café and Jason’s are some of the many yummy, snug spots that serve exceptional coffee in an environment that warms the heart before taking a sip.